Results and conjectures related to a conjecture of Erd\H{o}s concerning primitive sequences: Introduction

 converges and its sum is bounded above by an absolute constant $C$.
 In \cite{ez1}, \erdos{} and Zhang showed that $C \leq 1.84$ and in \cite{cla}, Clark improved this estimate to $C \leq e^{\gamma} \simeq 1.78$ (where $\gamma$ denotes the Euler constant).
 Furthermore, in \cite{erd2}, \erdos{} asked if it is true that the sum $\sum_{a \in \A} \frac{1}{a \log a}$ (where $\A \neq \{1\}$ is a primitive sequence) reaches its maximum value at $\A = \P$.
 Some years later, \erdos{} and Zhang \cite{ez1} conjectured an affirmative answer to the last question by proposing the following

 \textbf{Conjecture 1 (\erdos{}):}~\\ \emph{ For any primitive sequence $\A \neq \{1\}$, we have:

 }

-To compare with Clark's upper bound, let us precise that $\sum_{p \in \P} \frac{1}{p \log p} \simeq 1.63$.
+To compare with Clark's upper bound, we specify that $\sum_{p \in \P} \frac{1}{p \log p} \simeq 1.63$.
 In their same paper \cite{ez1}, \erdos{} and Zhang showed that the above conjecture is equivalent to the following which deals with finite sums:

 \textbf{Conjecture 2 (\erdos{} and Zhang \cite{ez1}):}~\\ For any primitive sequence $\A \neq \{1\}$ and any positive integer $n$, we have: